cas-bioinf/rboAnalyzer/readme.md

 1. custom database is nucleotide and it was created with `-parse_seqids` (this makes sequences retrievable by their ids).
 2. provide regular expression capturing the sequence ids.
 By default the rboAnalyzer captures the Accession.Version as documented [here](https://www.ncbi.nlm.nih.gov/Sequin/acc.html).

-## Notes
-This is Beta version.
-Especially the default parameters for prediction can change.

 ## References
 - ViennaRNA: Lorenz, Ronny and Bernhart, Stephan H. and Höner zu Siederdissen, Christian and Tafer, Hakim and Flamm, Christoph and Stadler, Peter F. and Hofacker, Ivo L.
  ViennaRNA Package 2.0. <https://doi.org/10.1186/1748-7188-6-26>.